nuwan94/stack-scoreboard/README.md

 # stackscore

-This is a small guide to make a scoreboard for Stackoverflow.
-Using Stackexchange API we can get data as a json object.
+This is a simple way to create a scoreboard for Stackoverflow.
+Using Stackexchange API we can get the data as a json object.

 #### DEMO : https://nuwan94.github.io/stackscore/

 ## Usage
-1. Add set of stackoverflow IDs seperated with `;` (semicolon).
+1. Open stackscore.js in a Editor.
+Add set of stackoverflow user IDs seperated with semicolon `;` (except last id).
 ```
-   var userids = "";
+   var userids = "userid1;userid2;userid3; ..... userid53";
 ```

-2. Click this link to find out what are the data firlds you can get from API,
+2. Run index.html in a browser.

-https://api.stackexchange.com/2.2/users/3125964?order=desc&sort=reputation&site=stackoverflow
+## Customize

-Example :
+Click this link to find out what are the data fields you can get from API, https://api.stackexchange.com/2.2/users/3125964?order=desc&sort=reputation&site=stackoverflow

-if you need to show the users reputation gain for this week,
+If you need to show the users reputation gain for this week, use following json data.

-`data.itemes[x].reputation_change_week`
+`data.items[x].reputation_change_week`